ChenMnZ/PrefixQuant/README.md

 --save_quant_dir ./pre_quantized_models/llama-3-8b-w4a4kv4
 ```
 You can find the detailed fine-tuning setting in the paper.
 There are some useful information as follows:
+- For dynamic quantization, you should add `--activation_clipping` to enhance the perfomance.
 - You can add `--epochs 20` to introduce fine-tuning for W4A4KV4 quantization, and `--epochs 10` for W4A8KV4 quantization.
 - For Llama-3-70B(-Instruct) models, you should change the default learning rate to `--quant_lr 2e-5 --weight_lr 2e-6`.
 - For Llama-2-70B, you should set `--loss_type skip_mse` for the training stability.